hardisj/erinsaudiocorner/content/english/Electronics/McIntosh_MX100.md

 * This thing is built like a tank.
 The overall aesthetic screams quality.
 From the aluminum knobs to the metal casing and what appears to be gold plated XLR pins.

+If you are interested in the full test report it is available to Patrons.
+Hey, I have to figure out some way to offset the insane cost of doing this stuff.

 <br>
 <br>